Patch of Land Review

 Patch of Land Complaints and Ratings

-The Better Business Bureau gives Patch of Land their coveted A+ rated because of the amount of time the business has been running and especially because there are 0 complaints that have been lodged against them with the BBB.
+The Better Business Bureau gives Patch of Land their solid A- rating because of the amount of time the business has been running and especially because there are 0 complaints that have been lodged against them with the BBB.
 A perfect record of no registered complaints is difficult to find in any industry or company.

 Patch of Land Customer Support